aliyabhatia/atls-got-talent/DESIGN.md

 **Application.py pulls in everything stored in the Postgres SQL database, sorts by date, and then serves that up to the front-end website.
 Technical details:**
 * Like `scraper.py`, `application.py` also pulls from `listing.py` as its model for the Postgres SQL database listings
+* The homepage function `index()` first checks if there are any listings to pull - if not, then it serves up an error message

 ## static/styles.css

-**CSS for the site was developed by using Webflow to craft the styles and colors, and then saving the CSS from that Webflow site to the static/styles.css file.**
+**CSS for the site was developed by using Webflow to craft the styles, colors, and mobile-responsiveness, and then saving the CSS from that Webflow site to the static/styles.css file.**

 ## other helper documents